js2coffee/js2coffee/Readme.md

  - More configurable options (like tabs, comment styles, turning off features, and so on).
  - Better warnings and errors.
+ - Be scope-aware.
+This will allow you things like
  - Source maps... maybe.
  - Maybe ES6 support once CoffeeScript supports it!